Do you ever have trouble figuring out how to organize a small entry closet? If you’re like me, the answer is a resounding YES!

 In the summertime, we put the winter accessories away and use the pockets for flip flops, sun hats, rain ponchos and small umbrellas (after they have dried).

+Entryway closets can be a huge organization problem, largely since they’re a catch-all for all who walk in the door.
 Sometimes you have to be creative to find space when it may seem like you have none.
-I am loving the new closet organization and hopefully some of these tips will help you get your closet organized too!
+Hopefully some of the tips above will help you make your entryway closet a great space.